 In 2016, the Board voted to hire an architect firm to design two future stations to replace stations 92 and 94.
-During 2018, construction began on the \$6.2 million project of both stations with an initial projected completion date of May 2019.
-Due to delays in the projects during 2019, projected completion date was moved to August 2020.

 In March 2018, the District agreed to purchase two parcels of land from Harris County Emergency Services District #10 for the constructions of new EMS stations.
 This purchase allows future station 94 to be located on Aldine Bender Road and future station 97 to be located on the second land parcel on Woodland Hills Drive.
+During 2018, construction began on the \$6.2 million project of both stations 92 and 94 with an initial projected completion date of May 2019.
+Due to delays in the projects during 2019, the project wasn't completed until May 2020.
+The total final project cost was \$6.6 million.

-The Board has approved the architect firm to design station 97.
+In 2019 the Board approved an architect firm to design and a construction contractor to construct station 97.
 Construction of the \$1.8 million station began at the end of 2019.
+At December 2020 the station was 98% complete with a projected completion of January 2021.